rfhb/ctrdata/README.md

 ## 3\.
 Mongo database

 A remote or a local mongo database server can be used with the package, see included tests and examples.

-Suggested installation instructions are [here](https://docs.mongodb.com/manual/administration/install-community/).
+Suggested installation instructions for a local database server are [here](https://docs.mongodb.com/manual/administration/install-community/).

+A remote mongo database server such as [here](https://www.mongodb.com/cloud/atlas) could be used; this is shown in the examples vignette.

 # Overview of functions in `ctrdata`